The Theatre and Performance BA Program

 Studying Abroad and Across the Disciplines

-Admission to the theatre and performance BA program is separate from admission to the acting BFA program and does not increase the likelihood of being admitted to the acting BFA program.
+Admission to the theatre and performance BA program is separate from and has no bearing on admission to the acting BFA program.

 Performance Venues and Opportunities